lifechurch/k8s-deploy-helper/README.md

 ## Configuring GitLab Runner

 There is a lot of discussion around the best way to build docker images from within Docker.
 We ended up going the route of sharing the Docker socket.
 Here is a sample GitLab Runner configuration.
 Of particular note, is the volumes section, to share the socket the way we expect.
+Additionally, we use dind for some stages, so privileged needs to be turned on as well.

 ```
 [[runners]]